 Manufacturers all have a common objective, to produce quality, functional components that satisfy industry demands.
-Industries such as electronics, medical, military, aerospace, R/F microwave, automobile, and communications all require precise thin metal components for some of their most common applications.
+Industries such as electronics, medical, military, aerospace, R/F microwave, automobile, and communications all require precision thin metal parts for some of their most common applications.

 The photo chemical etching process is one of the most cost-effective methods for high volume, burr-free, thin parts with low tolerances.
 Engineers work hard developing designs to meet industry demands and must do so quickly without compromising quality and functionality.
-It then becomes the role of the project manager or buyer to begin the search for the most reliable custom manufacturer supplier to make the designs a reality.
+It then becomes the role of the project manager or buyer to begin the search for the most reliable etching supplier to make their designs a reality.

-The road from design→ prototype→ material selection→ manufacturing process→ finishing services→ testing, and finally to the consumer or organization is well thought out.
-To make this process easier, one must understand the qualities of a good photo chemical etching company and what to expect when it comes to experience, quality, and capabilities.
+The path from design→ prototype→ material selection→ manufacturing process→ finishing services→ testing, and finally to the consumer or organization is well thought out.
+To make this process easier, there are 3 specific things to consider when choosing a photo etching company and what to expect when it comes to experience, quality, and capabilities.

 Industry Relevant Experience

-“Experience is a truer guide than the words of others” – Leonardo Da Vinci.
 Is experience everything?
 Not necessarily.
-However, a company must be doing something right if they are still around.
+However, a metal etching company must be doing something right if they have been around for decades.
 Most likely they have long-standing relationships with customers and suppliers.
 And, with time comes extensive knowledge of the different photo etched product applications and requirements.

-It is an even better sign if its employees have been around a long time as well because they are the backbone of any organization, and it is indicative of good company culture.
-Ask if the prospective company cross-trains their employees.
-If so, it is very likely they have a full scope and understanding of machining processes and a product life-cycle which can help avert any foreseen problems and increase efficiency in the production line.
+An even better indicator is employee retention.
+If an etching supplier's employees have been around a long time it is indicative of good company culture.
+Ask if the prospective chemical etching company cross-trains its employees.
+If so, it is very likely they have full scope and understanding of machining processes and quality which can help mitigate risk while at the same time increase efficiency in the production line.

 High Product Quality

-“Quality is king” certainly rings true in today’s manufacturing environment.
-With increasing industry regulations added on an ongoing basis, it is necessary for companies to accommodate these changes for improved processes, part functionality, and customer trust.
-Therefore, metal etching companies must invest in the most technologically advanced equipment and purchase quality materials from trusted suppliers.
+With increasing industry regulations added as an ongoing basis, it is necessary for photochemical machining companies to accommodate these changes for improved processes, part functionality, and customer trust.
+Therefore, companies that offer metal etch services must invest in the most technologically advanced equipment and purchase quality materials from trusted suppliers.

-The most universally important quality compliance that a good PCM manufacturer should have is an ISO (International Standard for Organization) compliance certificate.
-With this, OEM's can be sure that photo etching companies adhere to a series of documents created to ensure materials, products, processes, and services comply with specific industry applications and purpose.
+The most universally important quality compliance that a good photochemical machining manufacturer should have is an ISO (International Standard for Organization) compliance certificate.
+With this, OEM's can be sure that metal photo etching companies adhere to a series of documents created to ensure materials, products, processes, and services comply with specific industry applications and purposes.
 Having the latest ISO standards proves that a PCM company continually reviews and updates their procedural and reporting methods to create manufacturing efficiency and accountability to customers.

-“If the shoe fits, wear it”.
-The essential consideration is of course whether or not machines can etch a part’s dimensions.
-The thickness, tolerances and metal type of prospective customer’s part are deciding factors which photo etching supplier to choose.
 Start by visiting a company's website to view machining capability data information.
-Here you will find technical details such as etched dimension tolerances, holes/slots diameter and width, center to center tolerances, and half-etch capabilities as well as the types of allowable metals.
+Here you will find technical details such as etched dimensional tolerances, holes/slots diameter and width, center to center tolerances, and half-etch capabilities as well as the types of etchable metals.

 Source: Advanced Metal Etching, Inc.

-When the time comes to find a trusted supplier to align with your business goals, experience, quality, and capabilities are the benchmark qualities of a good photo chemical etching company.
-A reliable supply chain eliminates delays in the project management process and ensures a quality end product.
+When the time comes to find photo etching services that align with your business goals, experience, quality, and capabilities are the benchmark qualities of a trusted photo chemical etching company.
+A reliable supply chain helps eliminate delays in the project production and quality process.